system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 3. While holding the cooler in place so it doesn't fall, reach a cross-head (Phillips) screwdriver through the holes in the cooler plate and loosen the two screws holding the cooler onto the mounting bracket.
 4. The cooler will come away from the CPU.
     - The two screws on the crossbar attaching the CPU cooler to the mounting bracket are held to the crossbar with small rubber rings.
-    - If the rubber rings become detatched, slide them back onto the screws before reinstalling the cooler.
+    - If the rubber rings become detached, slide them back onto the screws before reinstalling the cooler.

 ![CPU cooler crossbar screws](./img/cpu-cooler-crossbar-screws.jpg)